leungjch/cugrad/README.md

 cugrad is a simple automatic differentiation library written in C++ with Python bindings resembling the PyTorch API.
 It supports CPU and CUDA backends.

-The engine is a C++ extension of [Andrej Karpathy's micrograd](https://github.com/karpathy/micrograd), adding multidimensional tensor support and CUDA.
+The engine is a C++ port of [Andrej Karpathy's micrograd](https://github.com/karpathy/micrograd), also adding multidimensional tensor support and CUDA.
 This is mainly a learning project to understand how automatic differentiation and GPU acceleration works from scratch and not intended for production use.

 ## Building